 Rain fuels wildfire risk

-First the north burned, then the south: Two series of devastating wildfires in October and December left behind a trail of destruction in California and losses totalling well over ten billion dollars.
+First the north burned, then the south: Two series of devastating wildfires in October and December left behind a trail of destruction in California and losses in the billions.
 It is to be feared that such wildfires will become more frequent in California in the future.

 Background to the fire

 After six years of extreme drought in California, the state’s warmest and driest period in its recorded history, the winter of 2016–2017 ended the streak of dry weather in dramatic fashion.
 Northern California saw its wettest winter on record.
 The three-month winter deluge effectively ended the drought in Northern California.
 Of course, vegetation immediately responded to the much-needed rains, and new grass, chaparral, and other types of vegetation turned the Golden State green for the first time in years.

 When the deluge finally ended in April, for the next five months the West Coast barely received any additional rainfall.
 This led all the new vegetative growth to dry out, becoming a massive source of fuel for potential wildfires.
 Not surprisingly, the return of dry conditions and new fuels helped cause an early start to California’s fire season.
 By the time the peak wildfire season in late September arrived, a near-perfect combination of heat, low humidity, and fuels made the state a tinder box.
 In early October, the National Weather Service put out a “Red Flag Warning” for extreme fire risk in Northern California; in December, similar warnings were given for the Los Angeles region.